Synchromysticism

 Mermaid Apocalypse: Social Engineering through Memetic Overkill

-And so I decided to keep an eye out for any strange swimming stories appearing in my local papers and news websites.
+And so, I decided to keep an eye out for any strange swimming stories appearing in my local papers and news websites

 It was the day before Australia Day when I saw this story about a transgender pool party causing "unintended ripples" that I started taking notice of any story that resonated with what Chris was writing over at 'The Secret Sun' blog with 'Song to the Siren' themes.

-'The Shape of Water' getting 13 Oscar nominations along with our Margot getting a nomination for 'Best Actress'.
+That story appeared in the same paper as the news of 'The Shape of Water' getting 13 Oscar nominations along with our Margot getting a nomination for 'Best Actress'.

 And this story below was in the same paper, too.